 An inducement is an incentive offered by a provider to secure a child’s enrolment.
 Early childhood education and care providers may offer only certain types of inducements.

-From 1 July 2023, families using child care must pay the gap fee using electronic means.
+Families must pay the gap fee using electronic funds transfer, or EFT.

 Reporting to the department